Management Board and theme champion (social justice and citizenship), Newcastle Institute of Social Renewal

 The National Association for Youth Justice

 Kathryn Hollingsworth’s current research interests lie in the areas of children’s rights, youth justice and public law.
-She is particularly interested in the application of theories of responsibility and children’s rights to the area of youth justice, and the intersection of public law, children’s rights, criminal law theory, and youth justice.
+She is particularly interested in the theorisation of children's rights in the youth justice context, and the intersection of public law, children’s rights, criminal law theory, and youth justice.
 She has published a number of articles in this area and is currently working on a book, to be published by Hart, entitled Children, Rights and Criminal Justice.

-Kathryn is on the management board of the Newcastle Instititute for Social Renewal and in that role is the theme champion for social justice and injustice.
+Kathryn is on the management board of the Newcastle Instititute for Social Renewal and in that role is the theme champion for social justice and citizenship.

 Kathryn welcomes enquiries about postgraduate supervision in the areas of youth justice, children's rights, family law, and public law